Clifford Algebra with Mathematica: Clifford algebra calculations with Mathematica

+} and, therefore, enables us to perform computations in any dimension with any given signature.
+For a general multivector, we need the relations that include the distributivity of addition: {

-From (\ref{nmaster}), the geometric product between two blades with a bilinear form of signature \verb|p| can therefore be evaluated with help of the function \verb|geoprod|:
+} From (\ref{nmaster}), the geometric product between two blades with a bilinear form of signature { \verb|p|} can therefore be evaluated with { \verb|geoprod|}: {

-This function evaluates the geometric product of two blades in $\mathbb{R}_{p,q}$.
+} The latter function evaluates the geometric product of two blades in a Clifford algebra ${\mathcal{C}l}_{p,q}$.
 One step further consists in to calculate the geometric product of two arbitrary multivectors such as (\ref{multi}).
-This can be achieved from \verb|geoprod| by providing the transformation rules which contains the properties of the geometric product under multiplication of blades by real numbers and addition of blades.
-Here is the behavior under scalar multiplication:
+This can be achieved from { \verb|geoprod|} by providing the transformation rules which contains the properties of the geometric product under multiplication of blades by real numbers and addition of blades.
+Here is the behavior under scalar multiplication: {

-and the distributivity of addition:
+} and the distributivity of addition: {

-Therefore, the function to calculate the geometric product of arbitrary multivectors is defined as
+} Therefore, the function to calculate the geometric product of arbitrary multivectors is defined as {